Youth Turning 18

 Under no circumstances can Extended Adoption Support continue for a youth beyond their 21st birthday, even if they continue to participate in a qualifying activity.

-Adoptive parents must remain the payee for any ongoing financial support the youth receives through Extended Adoption Support, which is why they must show they are still using it to financially support the youth.
+Adoptive parents must remain the payee for any ongoing financial support the youth gets through Extended Adoption Support, which is why they must show they are still using it to financially support the youth.

 Please contact your Adoption Support Program Consultant for any case specific questions.